Chapter 1: No jewel of mankind would ever make me

 At his command, a cast of familiarly-attired fools shuffled into the room.
 A scrawny lad in a green hood led them in.
 The crowd erupted into laughter and applause as the boy stumbled, shooting a blunted arrow into the foot of a big, burly man.

-When the wine came around a minute later, Marian had all but forgotten her headache.
-She turned toward the server, praying that the slosh of Rhenish would drown out the humiliating charade.
+When the wine came around a minute later, Marian had resigned herself to riding out the whole miserable affair.
+She turned toward the server's footfalls at her back, praying that the slosh of Rhenish would drown out the humiliating charade.

 Instead, the familiar stench of greasy furs engulfed her.

-“Seems our fair maid needs proof, Gisborne.
+“You heard the fair maid, Gisborne—proof, she says.
 I think a little...stroll is in order."
-Vaisey crooked and extended his arm.
+Vaisey crooked his arm, leaning toward her.
 "Shall we?”

-Pain and surprise jolted through Marian as Vaisey yanked her away from the table.
+Pain and surprise jolted from shoulder to wrist as Vaisey yanked her away from the table.
 The crowd had already abandoned their seats and gathered around the fools, rollicking with drunken laughter.

 No one to see or care about a maid.